Packages

 Actuators are the components that convert the control signals from the control system into physical movement.
 They are essentially the muscles of a mobile robot, enabling it to interact with its environment.

 The choice of actuators is pivotal as it directly affects the robot's performance.
-You may check our blog document, “Beginners Guide to Actuators” to learn more about different types of actuators that are used in robotics and control as well.
+You may check our other blog post to learn more about different types of actuators that are used in robotics and control as well.
 Here, we will provide a short list of actuators that are more suitable for mobile robotic applications.

 Here are the 3 major actuator types which are used in mobile robots: